-Berkeley Symphony, Music Director Joana Carneiro, and Music Alive composer-in-residence Anna Clyne invite applications for the Berkeley Symphony/Music Alive Composer Residency.
+Berkeley Symphony, Music Director Joana Carneiro, and Music Alive composer-in-residence Anna Clyne invite applications for the Berkeley Symphony Composer Fellowship.
 Three emerging composers will be selected from a national candidate pool to participate in mentorship sessions over two seasons while developing two compositions to be performed by Berkeley Symphony.

 In the first season (2017/18), each participating composer will develop a new work for chamber ensemble, while in the second season (2018/19) they will produce a new work for chamber orchestra.
 Each season culminates in a public reading session as part of the Berkeley Art Museum and Pacific Film Archive (BAMPFA) Full series, where the composers will have their music rehearsed, performed, and professionally recorded for personal, archival and non-commercial use.
 Composers will receive mentorship from Music Alive composer-in-residence Anna Clyne while developing their compositions, as well as artistic and career guidance from the Symphony artistic staff, orchestra musicians, and renowned mentor-composers and industry professionals to further develop professional skills.
 The goal for participating composers is to develop a composition style that is deeply personal and artistically true, yet designed to enter the standard orchestra repertory.
 Domestic travel and accommodations for participants from outside of the San Francisco Bay Area will be provided.

 2017/18 Timeline – First season (Subject to change)